PoonamPatole/IPL-Match-CapStone-Part1/README.md

 1. ALl SQL queries is Performed.
 SELECT, GROUPBY, ORDERBY, HAVING, BETWEEN
 2. After that we Visualse all dataset in different types of Charts.
 Like..
 Bar, Histogram, Scatter_Plot, Line and GroupBy Line chart.

+Data Visualizations:
+The following visualizations were created using Matplotlib and Seaborn:
+    .Box Plot of Target Runs
+    .Histogram of Batsman Runs
+    .Bar Chart of Winning Teams
+    .Group by Line of Number of matches played in season .Line Chart of Matches Played Per Season
+Each visualization includes appropriate titles and axis labels.

 Libraries used....
 pandas
 numpy